google/model-viewer/README.md

 Optional parameters (not required for display):

+* *`alt`*: Configures the model with custom text that will be used to describe the model to viewers who use a screen reader or otherwise depend on additional semantic context to understand what they are viewing.
 * *`auto-rotate`*: Enables the auto rotation of the model.
 * *`background-color`*: Sets the background color of the scene when viewed inline.
 Takes any valid CSS color string.